 Yesterday I along with several other co workers went on a volunteer project - painting hallways.
 Those of you who are budding gym rats will appreciate that painting walls with a roller is all lats.
 Because I was stiff and sore from yesterday (not to mention was working out lungfuls of paint fumes), I took it easy this afternoon, walked a little bit, and spent a nice 40 minute break with a green tea latte and a couple of cookies.

 Lately I've noticed other symptoms of recession - several local businesses that I frequent now promote coupons and have punch cards.
 I use punch cards as much as the next person - religious with a few, not so religious with most.
-My only tip on how to use punch cards (and their cousins, gift cards) is to store them in a business card carrier, rather than busting your wallet.
-And when you fill your business card carrier, its time to clean it out of the punch cards you don't use.
-Anybody trade cards?
+My only tip on how to use punch cards (and their cousins, gift cards) is to store them in

 The final thing that I've really noticed is the proliferation of water-filled dog bowls in front of businesses on Greenwood Ave.
 Dog bowls started first with some of the coffee shops around, signaling a dog-friendly business.
 Today I saw a dog treat dispenser beside the dog bowl in front of one coffee shop (okay the one I stopped at), a high end silvery dog bowl in front of a sidewalk ad listing spa services, and a large tupperware bowl full of water in front of a hair salon.
 No dog bowl in front of the business you'd expect a dog bowl in front of - a pet food store.